Need help? We are available to speak to you 7 days a weekRead More

 • Access health care and support through Medicare and the National Disability Insurance Scheme (NDIS)

-• Work without restriction and have Australian minimum wage guarantee
+• Work without restriction and have an Australian minimum wage guarantee under a temporary Partner Visa

-• Pay domestic student fees at Áutralian education providers
+• Pay domestic student fees at Australian education providers

-• Sponsor family to come to Australia under relevant program
+• Sponsor family to come to Australia under the relevant programme

-Our lawyers can guide you through the process to collect relevant information and evidence to support your proposal.
-We will provide a detailed checklist on key documentation required:
+Our lawyers can guide visa applicants through the process of collecting relevant information and evidence to support your family violence proposal.
+We will provide a detailed checklist of the key documentation required:

 • Judicial evidence (legal evidence from an Australian court)